MicrosoftDocs/azure-docs/articles/spring-cloud/concepts-for-java-memory-management.md

 ### 3. Direct Memory

-Direct Memory is native memory allocated by `java.nio.DirectByteBuffer`.
-It is used in third party libraries like nio, gzip.
+Direct Memory is native memory allocated by `java.nio.DirectByteBuffer`, which is used in third party libraries like nio and gzip.

 Spring-boot actuator doesn't observe the value of direct memory.